 Problem: Foot Numbness or Pain

-Possible causes are using quadriceps muscles too much in pedaling, low cadence, faulty foot mechanics, and misaligned bicycle cleat for those who use clipless pedals.
+Possible causes are using quad muscles too much when pedaling, low cadence, faulty foot mechanics, and misaligned bicycle cleat for those who use clipless pedals.

 Problem: Iliotibial Band Syndrome (ITBS)